smok-serwis/siege-engine/README.md

 Note that increasing thread count about 100% CPU usage is pointless, because of the GIL.
 You can, altogether, fire up multiple instances :D

+Note that if zero connections were made, that means the target server is no longer responding, which is a good thing.

 # Change log

 * v1.3: significantly refactored the code